rachfop/takomo-docs/docs/organizations/creating-member-accounts.md

   - organization
 ---

-You can create new accounts with [create account](/docs/command-line-usage/organization-accounts#create-account) command.
+You can create new accounts with the [create account](/docs/command-line-usage/organization-accounts#create-account) command.
 Once an account has been created, it must be added manually to the organization configuration file under the appropriate organizational unit.

 #### Example: Creating new account